 Data structures.
 Replicas record information about what happened in earlier views.
 This information is maintained in two sets, the PSet and the QSet.
 A replica also stores the requests corresponding to the entries in these sets.
-These sets only contain information for sequence numbers between the current low and high water marks in the log; therefore only limited storage is required.
+These sets only contain information for sequence numbers between the current low and high water marks in the log.
 The sets allow the view change protocol to work properly even when more than one view change occurs before the system is able to continue normal operation; the sets are usually empty while the system is running normally.